Dan J. Harkey

 Summary:

-When a borrower approaches a lender, the conclusion is that there is insufficient equity to make the requested loan because the loan-to-value recording of a trust deed on one property is too high.
+When a Borrower approaches a lender, the conclusion is that there is insufficient equity to secure the requested loan because the loan-to-value ratio of a Trust deed on a single property is too high.

 A lender requires a recorded security interest in one or more properties with sufficient equity.

-One option is to find an additional property the borrower owns with equal or more equity.
+One option is to identify an additional property the Borrower owns that has equal or greater equity.

-The lender, taking a cautious approach to ensure the security of the loan, will agree to make the loan provided they can encumber two pieces of property, meaning that they will place a recorded trust deed on both.
+The lender, taking a cautious approach to ensure the security of the loan, will agree to make the loan provided they can encumber two pieces of property, meaning they will place a recorded Trust deed on both properties.

-Since both properties are collateralized with one trust deed, if the borrower defaults on one, they automatically defaults on the other.
+Since a single Trust deed collateralizes both properties, if the Borrower defaults on one, they automatically default on the other.

 Article: